7eet/EditorJ/README.md

 ## EditorJ
 **It is a text editor built with javafx.
-You can edit files or create new files.**
+You can edit files or create new files.**<br>
+*Soon you can write code with auto-indentation feature.*

 ## Features
  - **Full-Screen**